cazanelena/cazanelena/README.md

 <!-- Profile Banner -->

 ### About Me
 👩‍💻 I'm a passionate coder who started my coding journey one year ago.
-I've recently joined the Founders and Coders bootcamp, where I've been honing my skills and working on exciting projects.
+I am a software developer working for Limio.
 I'm eager to learn and grow as a developer, and I'm excited to share my progress and projects here on GitHub.
 🏆 Hackathon winner of the CodeNode Space & Events theme organised by ShowCode!

 ### Skills and Expertise

-🚀 Programming languages: JavaScript, Python, CSS and HTML.
+🚀 Programming languages: TypeScript, JavaScript, Python, CSS and HTML.
+📊 Databases: DynamoDb, PostgreSQL.
-🔧 Frameworks and libraries: Bootstrap.
+🔧 Frameworks and libraries: Athena AWS, Glue, Bootstrap.
 🛠️ Tools and technologies: **Version control** - I have experience using version control systems like **Git**, proficiency in managing repositories, branching, merging code, and collaborating with other developers using tools like **GitHub**.
 💡 Other skills: Debugging, Continuous learning, Problem-solving, Collaboration and teamwork.